 The practice had recognised the needs of different groups in the planning of its service.
 Staff told us they treated everybody equally and welcomed patients from a range of different backgrounds, cultures and religions.
 Staff told us they would access a translation service if required and that they could provide written information for people who were hard of hearing and use large print documents for patients with some visual impairment.

-The practice was wheelchair accessible with level access to the reception area and treatment rooms.
-The toilet had hand rails and an emergency cord and was wide in width giving sensible access to patients using a wheelchair.
-Mothers with pushchairs also benefited from this facility.
+The practice was wheelchair accessible with ramps available to provide level access to the reception area and treatment rooms.
+Parents and carers with pushchairs also benefited from this facility.

 Access to the service